Chart Color Schemes

 Kensington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Kensington, as per the latest Census evaluation, houses accounted for 29.8% of dwellings while other types such as semi-detached homes, apartments, and others made up 70.1%.
-In comparison, Adelaide metropolitan area had 51.7% houses and 48.4% other dwellings.
-Home ownership in Kensington stood at 25.0%, with mortgaged dwellings at 24.1% and rented ones at 50.9%.
-The median monthly mortgage repayment was $1,817, lower than Adelaide metro's average of $2,000.
-The median weekly rent in Kensington was $300, compared to Adelaide metro's $340.
-Nationally, Kensington's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+As of the latest Census, dwelling structures in Kensington comprised 29.8% houses and 70.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 51.7% houses and 48.4% other dwellings.
+Home ownership in Kensington was at 25.0%, with mortgaged dwellings at 24.1% and rented ones at 50.9%.
+The median monthly mortgage repayment in the area was $1,817, below Adelaide metro's average of $2,000.
+The median weekly rent figure was recorded at $300, compared to Adelaide metro's $340.
+Nationally, Kensington's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing